OrianaVenture/VentureValheim/LocationReset/README.md

 * Infested Mines/Citadel
 * Morgen Holes

 "Ground locations" are every other type of location in the game.
 This mod supports resetting all kinds of ground locations including abandoned buildings, shipwrecks, infested trees, tar pits, etc. If you do not want to reset ground locations set ``ResetGroundLocations`` to False.
 This will not apply for meadows farms/villages or fuling camps as those locations are considered dungeons and are in a separate category (large locations with randomly generated "rooms").
 It will also not apply to any location that has an individual reset time in the configuration file like the CharredFortress.
+Read more about the allow list below for more customization options.

 If you are using another mod that adds custom locations or dungeons you may see this mod behave unexpectedly.
 If you would like support added for another mod please reach out to me in my discord (link below).